 What Is Staph Food Poisoning?

-Staph food poisoning is a gastrointestinal illness caused by eating foods contaminated with toxins produced by the bacterium Staphylococcus aureus (Staph) bacteria.
+Staph food poisoning is a gastrointestinal illness.
+It is caused by toxins made by Staphylococcus aureus (Staph) bacteria.

-About 25% of people and animals have Staph on their skin and in their nose.
-It usually does not cause illness in healthy people, but Staph has the ability to make toxins that can cause food poisoning.
+About 1 in every 4 people and animals carries (has) Staph on their skin and in their nose.
+Staph usually do not cause illness in healthy people who carry it, but the bacteria have the ability to make toxins that can cause food poisoning.

 Source: Centers for Disease Control and Prevention (CDC)